Should You Use a Ka-Bar as a Survival Knife

 You’ve probably held a Ka-Bar at one point in you life.
 At the very least you’ve probably seen one in a movie or on T.V.
 It’s a good fighting knife, but is it really a good survival knife?

-Is the Ka-Bar a good survival knife?
-The Ka-Bar is a fighting knife first adopted by the U.S. Marine Corps in 1942.
-Its design is intended for fighting first and utility second.
+The Ka-Bar is not the best survival knife.
+It is a fighting knife first adopted by the U.S. Marine Corps in 1942 and is designed for fighting first and utility second.
 It can be used as a survival knife but it isn’t the best option for those looking for a good survival knife.

 The Ka-Bar was first adopted back in 1942 by the U.S. Marine Corps as their standard-issue fighting and utility knife.
 It features a 7 inch 1095 carbon steel clip point blade and a leather washer style handle.
 It also is traditionally issued with a leather sheath.